 Your furnace has several safety devices, including a high limit switch and flame sensor.
-The high limit switch keeps your furnace from getting too hot, while the flame sensor keeps track of how much gas is entering the furnace.
+The high-limit switch keeps your furnace from getting too hot, while the flame sensor keeps track of how much gas is entering the furnace.
 If your furnace keeps turning on and off, a dirty flame sensor may be to blame.

 When the flame sensor is dirty or corroded, it will be unable to do its job properly and might not sense a flame.
 If the flame sensor cannot sense a flame, it may be why your furnace turns on then off after a few minutes.

+Does Your Furnace Keep Shutting Off?
 Call Our Furnace Pros

 If your furnace is constantly short cycling, one of these common causes may be to blame.
 However, if your furnace keeps turning on and off after several repair attempts by a professional technician, it may be time for a furnace replacement.

+Do you need a furnace or boiler repair in NY?
+We’re committed to providing our customers with five-star service.
 From air conditioning system maintenance to heater repair in Hicksville, NY, the experts at Gold Star have done it all.
 We have the experience and dedication to meet all of your heating needs.